HellRhox/SmartWindow/README.md

 To use the ESP8266 you need to include http://arduino.esp8266.com/stable/package_esp8266com_index.json in your boardmanager settings.
 Then go and download the ESP boardinformation in your boardmanager.

+### Presentation

+The Presentation is in german and available as a pdf in the repository or on [Google](https://drive.google.com/open?id=1wG1_jem8W-T12ekoaoY51mfNZImLMe4c)